 A Knight of the Seven Kingdoms release date speculation and latest news

-Read on for everything we know so far about Game of Thrones spin-off A Knight of the Seven Kingdoms.
+If you're eager for another trip to Westeros, read on for everything we know so far about A Knight of the Seven Kingdoms.

 A Knight of the Seven Kingdoms release date speculation

-A Knight of the Seven Kingdoms does not yet have a confirmed release date, but we do know its coming at some point in 2025.
+A Knight of the Seven Kingdoms does not yet have a confirmed release date, but HBO has announced that it will be launching at some point in 2026.

-When A Knight of the Seven Kingdoms is ready for release, it will most likely come to Sky Atlantic and NOW, which is typically the home of HBO and Max content in the UK.
+When A Knight of the Seven Kingdoms is ready for release, it will most likely come to Sky Atlantic and NOW in the UK, which is home to most HBO and Max content on our shores.

 When is A Knight of the Seven Kingdoms set?
 Game of Thrones connection explained